 Nearby, you can take a walk along the Ashokan Reservoir Promenade, a paved 2.8 mile, ADA-accessible path providing breathtaking views of the Catskill Mountains and wildlife, like deer and bald eagles.
 This Hudson Valley Airbnb provides the perfect amount of access to nature.

 Entire home: 8 guests;, 4 bedrooms, 5 beds, 2 baths

 Link: Search “Red Hook A-Frame” on airbnb.com

 The unique architectural elements of the Red Hook A-Frame are made even more stunning by its interior.
 From the open-concept kitchen to the luxurious bathrooms, the house is a mix of on-trend design with approachable, family-friendly luxury.
-A master suite, three guest rooms, a children’s play area, and living room with a fireplace set the stage for making cozy family memories; it’s practically a vacation in itself.
+A master suite, three guest rooms, a children’s play area, and living room with a fireplace set the stage for making cozy family memories; this Hudson Valley Airbnb is practically a vacation in itself.
 But if you do decide to venture out, there are plenty of shops and eateries in Red Hook and even more in Rhinebeck.
 Itching to get outside and explore some nature trails?
 Venture to Poet’s Walk in Annandale-on-Hudson or Ferncliff Forest in Rhinebeck.
 Insider’s tip: The Ferncliff fire tower provides stunning views of the Hudson River and Catskills.

 All properties can be also be found at www.homesweethudson.com; book there to avoid Airbnb service fees.
 Please consider county and state travel advisories before booking a trip during the COVID-19 pandemic.